AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 In this exercise you will TODO

-### Task 1: Blah
+### Task 1: Implement the Collaborative Rules

-1. Blah
+1. Open your Azure DataBricks instance

-## Exercise 5: Explore Cosmos DB data
+1. Run the following

-Duration: 30 minutes
+1. TODO

-In this exercise you will TODO
+### Task 2: Review the data generated

-### Task 1: Explore Cosmos DB Collections
+1. Open your Cosmos DB instance

-1. Open your Cosmos DB resource in the Azure Portal
+1. Open the **similarity** collection, review the items in the collection

-2. Click **
+>NOTE:  These items are created from the ...

-## Exercise 6: Reporting with Stream Analytics and Power BI
+## Exercise 5: Reporting with Stream Analytics and Power BI

 Duration: 30 minutes